seafoam-jasper/IntoDataScience/Data-Practicle.md

 when almost half the honey consumed was produced locally.

 The dataset analysed here gives insight into honey production supply and demand in America by state from 1998 to 2012.
+This dataset does not provide any variables that might reveal causal relationships regarding colony collapse disorder, it is instead focused on honey production.
+However I find it important to mention such phenomenon, not only because it is of general importance, but also because it explains the decline in honey production.

 ![](closeup-shot-bee-chamomile-flower.jpg)

 # Research questions

 As the data set is fairly large, there’s a number of different things one might focus on.
-After spending some time reading about bee colonies and also looking at this specific data set, the thing that marked my interest the most was the relationship between honey production and number of colonies through time.
+After spending some time reading about honey production and also looking at this specific data set, the thing that marked my interest the most was the relationship between honey production and number of colonies through time.
 The questions I find most relevant regarding that would be the following:

 - *Which states have the most bee colonies?*
 - *Which states produce the most honey?*